-all roadless areas down to 500 acres (whether inventoried or not).
-(Forest Service inventoried roadless areas, by contrast, often only cover areas of 5,000 acres or larger).
-(The drafter's comment in the 2 draft, to the effect that classification of roadless areas as HCV must be secondary to an HCV assessment by the forest managers, is not necessarily correct.
-In cases where an FSC standard defines a resource as HCV, then the question for assessment is not whether that resource is an HCV, but merely whether those resources exist within the management unit, and whether their condition warrants specific approaches to protection and/or enhancement.)
 Instead, the indicators and intent statements for Principle 9 should clearly mandate that all roadless areas in National Forests be identified and protected as HCV, rather than merely being considered for protection.
 This should include both inventoried and uninventoried (e.g. unroaded) roadless areas >1,000 acres.
 Roadless areas down to 500 acres should probably also be considered for protection as HCV, per the existing US standard and its guidance, particularly in eastern forests.
 USFS Intent for Principle 9 The Principle 9 intent statement for intact forest landscapes is also insufficient.
-The standard should also recognize and protect intact forest landscapes that are less than the 50,000 ha (124,000 acre) threshold used by FSC International, given that intact forest landscapes are relatively ENV The next draft will not include reference to IFLs, as the details of the application of IFLs will be deliberated as part of the broader forest stewardship standard revision process.
-Based on that outcome, it will fragmented and rare in the US.
+The standard should also recognize and protect intact forest landscapes that are less than the 50,000 ha (124,000 acre) threshold used by FSC International, given that intact forest landscapes are relatively fragmented and rare in the US.
 It is our understanding that this is the approach currently recommended by the draft FSC international indicators for intact forest landscapes.
 Equally important, intact forest landscapes should be explicitly protected from logging, development, and other activities that would compromise their intactness, not just road construction (both permanent and temporary), as recognized by the draft FSC international indicators for intact forest landscapes.
+These requirements should probably also be incorporated into the standard as ENV The FS requirements take the same approach to IFLs as required by FSC IC.
+Actually, for this next draft, we have removed all reference to IFLs since it is not currently in the FSC US FM standard.
+Clarifications/revisions on the IFL approach will be taken up during the IGI/standard transfer process, and as they are incorporated into the FSC US FM standard, we will then revisit to see if anything supplementary is needed for USFS.

-These requirements should probably also be incorporated into the standard as mandatory indicators, not just as intent statements that are likely to be overlooked and that may not be sufficiently mandatory (or "normative").
+mandatory indicators, not just as intent statements that are likely to be overlooked and that may not be sufficiently mandatory (or "normative").
 Importantly, there is an international movement toward recognizing the importance of primary and intact forest landscapes (IFLs) in the UN's Sustainability Goals, Aichi Biodiversity Targets, and other international fora.
-FSC-International is well aware of resolutions that have been proposed to protect IFLs and primary forests presented to its General Assembly. then be considered whether supplementary requirements are needed for National Forests and then revised accordingly.
+FSC- International is well aware of resolutions that have been proposed to protect IFLs and primary forests presented to its General Assembly.
 USFS Intent for Principle 9 'Intact Forest Landscape' is not defined in the FSC-US standard or this supplement.
 Provide the definition of 'Intact Forest Landscape' in this supplement. СВ See above USFS Indicator 9.1.1 Support - Should be required for all public lands SOC Thank you - will be considered as part of larger standards revision for public lands USFS Guidance Indicator 9.3.c Repeats indicator.
 Isn't everything important?
 Delete SOC Yes, but helps to emphasize heightened role of USFS in doing this.
-Principle 10 Principle 10 USFS has areas that would likely meet Default to Southwest or Rocky СВ It is not clear why this needs to
+Principle 10 · · · · · · Principle 10 USFS has areas that would likely meet the definition of 'plantation' in Western Nebraska.
+Default to Southwest or Rocky Mountain regional guidance may be acceptable in this special case. СВ It is not clear why this needs to be stated since regional guidance needs to be followed anyway, and with the understanding that Indicator 10.5.g (public lands requirement to restore) is also applicable.

-the definition of 'plantation' in We stern Mountain regional guidance may be be stated since regional

-Nebraska. acceptable in this special case. guidance needs to be followed

-anyway, and with the

-understanding that Indicator

-10.5.g (public lands requirement

-to restore) is also applicable.

-Section lb: Comments on the supplementary requirements to the CB auditing procedures
+Section Ib: Comments on the supplementary requirements to the CB auditing procedures